Houses in multiple occupation or HMOs are definitely a popular popular investments and area highly profitable approach to letting.

 HMO mortgage lenders prefer to see some level of lettings experience from an applicant as a landlord.
 Although it’s not impossible for a first-time buyer to secure HMO funding.

-An existing or experienced landlord is generally classed as somebody who owns at least one investment property already and has done for over a year.
+An existing or experienced landlord is generally classed as somebody who owns at least one investment property already and has done so for over a year.
 If you have lettings experience and are buying a small HMO, you will have a large choice of lenders and products to choose from.

 When looking to buy your first HMO property, the basic things you should be looking at are:

 - Tenant profile: The property location may have an impact on the type of tenants attracted to the property.
-If it’s near a university, you may attract students, near a city centre you may attract working people who wish to live nearer their place of employment.
+If it’s near a university, you may attract students.
+Near a city centre you may attract working people who wish to live nearer their place of employment.
 Be aware, not all lenders allow all tenant profiles.
 You should also look to match tenants to ensure they all get along together.

 - Affordability: You should always check the monthly mortgage payment and household bills come to less than the monthly rent.
 Allow for any future interest rate increases or you may find yourself paying towards this.

 - Repairs: If, for example, a boiler breaks down, you should have funds readily available to repair this.
 If an urgent repair is needed, you should have the means to sort this quickly.
 If you don’t live close to the property, it could be worth using a managing agent.

 - Fire safety: You must make sure that the property itself meets the requirements of being an HMO and that essentials like fire doors, smoke alarms and fire escapes are all in place with adequate signs and lighting.